yajain/Neural-Seinfeld-Script-Generator/README.md

 # data
 This folder consists of the training and validation data which is basically the script for all episodes of 9 seasons of Seinfeld.

+# generated_script_1.txt
+This contains a sample script that was generated after running the code.